-However, there is useful distinction between commodity and fiat money.
-Physical commodity money such as gold (or a synthetic commodity money like Bitcoin) is scarce by nature, whereas paper or electronic money can be as scarce or abundant as we want them to be.
+However, there is a useful distinction between commodity and fiat money.
+Physical commodity money such as gold (or a synthetic commodity money such as Bitcoin) is scarce by nature, whereas paper or electronic money can be as scarce or abundant as we want them to be.
 This is why neither Positive Money nor Martin Wolf are proposing a commodity-like currency.

 The issuance of credit enables society to do what we can do.